Skip to main content

 ## Workflow Messaging and Notifications

-You can send messages to a specific workflow ID.
+You can send messages to a specific workflow.

-This is useful for sending notifications to an active workflow.
+This is useful for signaling a workflow or sending notifications to it while it's running.

 ```typescript